iNouis/Data-Analysis-Dashboard/README.md

-# Technical Conference-Data-Analysis (Interactive Dashboard creation using PowerBi)
+# Technical Conference Data Analysis (Interactive Dashboard creation using PowerBi)

 # Project Description
 This project uses a Technical Conference dataset to build an interactive Power BI dashboard that delivers insights into attendees, sessions, and participant ratings.